Surf scoter: Taxonomy

 In 1750 the English naturalist George Edwards included an illustration and a description of the surf scoter in the third volume of his A Natural History of Uncommon Birds.
 He used the English name "The great black duck from Hudson's Bay".
 Edwards based his hand-coloured etching on a preserved specimen that had been brought to London from the Hudson Bay area of Canada by James Isham.
 When in 1758 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he placed the surf scoter with the ducks and geese in the genus Anas.
 Linnaeus included a brief description, coined the binomial name Anas perspicillata and cited Edwards' work.
 The surf scoter is now one of six species placed in the genus Melanitta that was introduced by the German zoologist Friedrich Boie in 1822.
 The genus name Melanitta combines the Ancient Greek melas meaning "black" and netta meaning "duck".
 The specific name is from the Modern Latin perspicillatus meaning "spectacled", in turn derived from perspicere "to see through".

 A cladistic analysis based on several morphological characters placed the surf scoter as a monotypic taxon, closest to the white-winged scoter (Melanitta deglandi) and the velvet scoter (Melanitta fusca), which are both sister taxa.
 These three species form the subgenus Melanitta, distinct from the subgenus Oidemia, which contains the black scoter (Melanitta americana) and the common scoter (Melanitta nigra).

-The only extinct Melanitta species, M. cerutti, used to be present in California during the late Pliocene, but it has been moved in the genus Histrionicus (Harlequin duck).

 The genus Melanitta is part of the Mergini tribe, a monophyletic group of the Northern Hemisphere.
 It includes eiders, mergansers, goldeneyes and other sea ducks.
 This tribe is part of the family Anatidae, along with the swans and geese.

 Description

+The Surf Scoter reaches sexual maturity after 3 years.
 The adult male is on average 1,050 g (2.31 lb) and 48 cm (19 in) in length while the adult female averages about 900 g (2.0 lb) and 44 cm (17 in) in length, making this the smallest species of scoter on average.
-The surf scoter has a wingspan of 29.9-30.3 in (76-77 cm).
+The surf scoter has a wingspan of 29.9–30.3 in (76–77 cm).

 The male is completely velvety black except for white patches on the forehead and the nape.
 It has a swollen bill, appearing orange at a distance but patterned with white, red and yellow, and a black spot near the base.